DISCERNING READERS

 IBMers Aren't Buying What IBM Is Selling

-• Research Produces an Employee Engagement ESPP KPI
+• Research Produces an ESPP Key Performance Indicator (KPI)

 • The IBM Employee Stock Purchase Plan